-- 1. Read the safety information that begins on page iii and "Installation guidelines" on page 29. - 2.
+- 1. Read "Safety information" on page 101 and "Installation guidelines" on page 25. - 2.
 Turn off the server and all attached peripheral devices.
 Disconnect all power cords; then, disconnect all external signal cables from the server. - 3.
-Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 32).
+Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 27).
 Determine the socket where the microprocessor is to be installed.

 - Avoid touching the components and gold-edge connectors on the microprocessor.
 Make sure that the microprocessor is completely and correctly seated in the socket.
-Incomplete insertion might cause damage to the system board or to the microprocessor. - When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
-For information about handling these devices, see "Handling static-sensitive devices" on page 30. - 4.
-If you are installing a microprocessor in the microprocessor 2 socket, lift the microprocessor-locking lever to the open position.
+Incomplete insertion might cause damage to the system board or to the microprocessor. - · When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
+For information about handling these devices, see "Handling static-sensitive devices" on page 25.